 The United Way Fort McMurray relies on the generous contributions of community members and our volunteer network every year to keep our costs as low as possible.
 Some of this contribution comes in the form of in-kind donations, such as equipment donated to aid in office operations or services provided on a pro-bono basis.
 Our Days of Caring program offer a menu of specific agency needs that require manpower, skills and extra resources.

 While it varies slightly from year to year, the United Way strives to keep administrative and fundraising costs as low as possible.
-In 2013, 11 percent of our budget went to these expenses with 86 percent going to agency and program funding.

 I saw an email that said by supporting the local United Way Community Campaign, that I am helping to pay a CEO’s salary that is off the charts.
 Is that true?